80th Nonprofits August

 Community Partners in Caring

 Since 1997, Community Partners in Caring has supported Lompoc & Santa Maria seniors to sustain their daily living.
-Volunteers are matched with seniors to provide transportation to doctor’s appointments, assist with errands, help with house repairs/yard work, and provide companionship to boost quality of live for those at-risk of isolation.
+Volunteers are matched with seniors to provide transportation to doctor’s appointments, assist with errands, help with house repairs/yard work, and provide companionship to boost quality of life for those at-risk of isolation.

 Big Brothers Big Sisters of San Luis Obispo County